800-450-6118

 Get serious help for carpal tunnel syndrome

-It's important to recognize that carpal tunnel syndrome is a serious medical condition.
+It's important to recognize that carpal tunnel syndrome is a serious neurological condition.
 Therefore, it must be treated with serious medicine.
 Carpal tunnel herbal supplements just won't do what's needed.

-Remember, there's no reliable scientific evidence to show you can treat this painful condition with supplements.
-Actually, you're just wasting money on such supplements to relieve symptoms.
+Remember, there's no reliable scientific evidence showing you can treat this painful condition with supplements.
+For the most part, you're just wasting money on such supplements to relieve symptoms.

 More importantly, you're losing valuable therapy time by allowing the condition to progress.
 This makes treatment using more standard remedies much more difficult.

-If you have carpal tunnel syndrome, get serious therapy now to effectively reduce tendon inflammation inside your wrist joint.
-Only then will symptoms resolve.
+If you have carpal tunnel syndrome, get serious therapy NOW to effectively reduce tendon inflammation inside your wrist joint.
+Only then will symptoms truly resolve.
 Your doctor can give you direction about how to do this.

 Conclusion